G8TIC/radar/INSTALL.md

 Intel Atom/Celeron/Pentium or more should work fine.

-I have feeders running on re-purposed Sophos XG85 firewall boxes based on Atom 3000, custom NXP iMX8 systems, Intel Core i5 desktops and other deices like Intel NUC.
+I have feeders running on re-purposed Sophos XG85 firewall boxes based on Atom 3000, custom NXP iMX8 systems, Intel Core i5 desktops and other devices like Intel NUC.

 ### Operating system